 Mr. Conway's qualifications include (i) senior executive experience at a publicly traded multinational company, (ii) consumer marketing experience, (iii) general management experience in international operations, and (iv) as a senior executive responsible for a global consumer packaged foods business, a particular knowledge of the business, markets and customers in which McCormick operates.
-Mr. Conway currently serves as Executive Vice President and President, Canada for Starbucks Corporation, which is a publicly traded multinational company.
-Previously, he served as President, Licensed Stores, U.S. and Latin America for Starbucks from 2016 to 2018 and President, Global Channel Development for Starbucks from 2013 to 2016 responsible for all commercial and business strategy functions and expanding into emerging international markets.
+Mr. Conway currently serves as Executive Vice President and President, International Licensed Markets for Starbucks Corporation, which is a publicly traded multinational company.
+Previously, he served as Executive Vice President and President, Canada from 2018 to 2020, President, Licensed Stores, U.S. and Latin America for Starbucks from 2016 to 2018 and President, Global Channel Development for Starbucks from 2013 to 2016 responsible for all commercial and business strategy functions and expanding into emerging international markets.
 Prior to joining Starbucks, he worked at Johnson & Johnson from 2004 to 2013, serving as worldwide President of McNeil Nutritional, a division of Johnson & Johnson from 2010 to 2013; and worked at the Campbell Soup Company from 1994 to 2004, serving as Vice President for the Adult Simple Meals Division of the Campbell Soup Company from 2003 to 2004.
-At Starbucks, Mr. Conway is a Senior Officer and Executive Team Member with full profit and loss responsibility
+At Starbucks, Mr. Conway is a Senior Officer and Executive Team Member with full profit and loss responsibility.